 - 2020 Absolute TSR and Relative TSR Performance Share Units Granted Under the AR LTIP to Messrs.
-Rady and Kennedy: - Upon a Named Executive Officer's termination due to his death or "disability" or upon the occurrence of a "change in control," (i) any continued employment conditions will be deemed satisfied on the date of such termination of employment or the "change in control" for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment or "change in control," and such performance share units will be settled based on the actual level of performance achieved, (ii) any performance period that has begun but has not been completed will end on the date of such termination of employment or "change in control," and such performance achieved as of such actual level of performance share units subject to such performance period will be settled based on the actual level of performance share units subject to a performance period that has not yet begun as of the date of such termination of employment or "change in control," will be settled. - The Named Executive Officer's termination of employment for any reason other than for "cause" that occurs after April 15, 2021, will result in (i) the satisfaction of any continued employment conditions for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment, (ii) settlement of the number of performance share units subject to a completed performance period based on the actual level of performance achieved, (iii) the deemed ending of the three-year performance period applicable to such performance share units as of the date of such termination of employment, and (iv) settlement of a prorated portion of the performance share units subject to such three-year performance period applicable to such performance share units has not been completed as of the date of such termination of employment.
-For the avoidance of doubt, if any one-year performance period applicable to such performance share units as of the date of such termination of employment, the number of performance share units subject to such performance period applicable to such performance share units as of the date of such termination of employment, the number of performance share units subject to such performance period applicable to such performance share units as of the date of such termination of employment, the number of performance share units subject to such performance period applicable to zero consideration as of the date of such termination of employment, the number of performance share units subject to such performance period will be forfeited for zero consideration as of the date of such termination of employment. - · 2021 Absolute TSR Performance Share Units Granted Under the AR LTIP to Messrs.
+Rady and Kennedy: - Upon a Named Executive Officer's termination due to his death or "disability" or upon the occurrence of a "change in control," (i) any continued employment conditions will be deemed satisfied on the date of such termination of employment or the "change in control" for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment or "change in control," and such performance share units will be settled based on the actual level of performance achieved, (ii) any performance period that has begun but has not been completed will end on the date of such termination of employment or "change in control," and the portion of the performance share units subject to such performance period will be settled based on the actual level of performance achieved as of such date, and (iii) the target number of performance share units that are subject to a performance period that has not yet begun as of the date of such termination of employment or "change in control" will be settled. - The Named Executive Officer's termination of employment for any reason other than for "cause" that occurs after April 15, 2021, will result in (i) the satisfaction of any continued employment conditions for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment, (ii) settlement of the number of performance share units subject to a completed performance period based on the actual level of performance achieved, (iii) the deemed ending of the three-year performance period applicable to such performance share units as of the date of such termination of employment, and (iv) settlement of a prorated portion of the performance share units subject to such three-year performance period based on the actual level of performance achieved as of the date of such termination of employment.
+For the avoidance of doubt, if any one-year performance period applicable to such performance share units has not been completed as of the date of such termination of employment, the number of performance share units subject to such performance period will be forfeited for zero consideration as of the date of such termination of employment. - · 2021 Absolute TSR Performance Share Units Granted Under the AR LTIP to Messrs.
 Rady, Kennedy and Ash: - Upon a Named Executive Officer's termination due to his death or "disability" or upon the occurrence of a "change in control," (i) any continued employment conditions will be deemed satisfied on the date of such termination of employment or the "change in control" for the portion of the performance share units subject to a performance period that has been completed as of the date of such termination of employment or "change in control," and such performance share units will be settled based on the actual level of performance achieved, (ii) any performance period that has begun but has not been completed will end on the date of such termination of employment or "change in control," and the portion of the performance share units subject to such performance period will be settled based on the actual level of performance achieved as of such date, and (iii) the target number of performance share units that are subject to a performance period that has not yet begun as of the date of such termination of employment or "change in control" will be settled.